Law at Wolfson

 Applications

 Applications to study Law at Wolfson are submitted through UCAS.
-The College additionally requires the submission of written work, completion of the National Admissions Test for Law (LNAT) and an online interview, as detailed below.
+The College additionally requires the completion of the National Admissions Test for Law (LNAT) and an online interview, as detailed below.

 You can also find useful information on our Application FAQs page.